huankoh/long-doc-summarization/README.md

 ## Metrics

 Metrics listed below are not specific to long document summarization (most summarization metrics are studied under a short/normal summarization setting).
+Our EMNLP 2022 work investigated these metrics under long document setting: [How Far are We from Robust Long Abstractive Summarization?](https://preview.aclanthology.org/emnlp-22-ingestion/2022.emnlp-main.172/)

 <a name="rel" />